-At present in the Caorso NPP the radioactive waste is stored in the three storage facilities of the NPP site (see Figure 3).
-1250 m3 of operational radioactive waste (resins and sludge) have been treated in the past with urea-formaldehyde but, due to the presence of significant amount of free (corrosive) liquids, a new conditioning campaign has to be performed in the near future in a defined timeframe as established by the licensing conditions, as requested by the Regulatory Authority.
-An international tender for the thermal treatment and conditioning of operational radioactive waste is under way.
+The Caorso NPP obtained the decommissioning licence on February 2014.
+At present in the Caorso NPP the radioactive waste is stored in the three storage facilities of the NPP site (see Figure 4).
+1250 m3 of operational radioactive waste (resins and sludge) have been treated in the past with urea-formaldehyde but, due to the presence of significant amount of free (corrosive) liquids, the treatment process was not satisfactory.
+A new conditioning campaign is in progress.